-Realizing the world to come is just another way of saying, "work out your own salvation in fear and trembling" (Phil.
+Restoring the reconciled world so that, increasingly, we realize something of the world to come is just another way of saying, "work out your own salvation in fear and trembling" (Phil.
 2.12).
 The Greek word κατεργάζομαι involves the idea of "working along" at something continuously, doing something successfully and thoroughly, accomplishing assigned work, performing a task, getting things done.
 It includes the word work and, in this context, aims that energy at "your own salvation," that great salvation we have been considering in this series.

-We have to work at realizing our great salvation, with a view to succeeding in every area over which the King in His beauty has rule and interest.
-All our relationships, roles, and responsibilities.
+We have to work at realizing our great salvation, with a view to succeeding in every area over which the King in His beauty has rule and interest, each of us in our own callings and spheres, all our relationships, roles, and responsibilities.
 In every area of your world, Jesus has newness, goodness, and beauty to bring, and He intends to bring it through you.
 But your progress in this great salvation will be impeded to the extent that you, like those first readers of the book of Hebrews, neglect and drift from your great salvation into the kind of "good-enough-for-me" complacency that Jesus condemns.

 Here is a call to learning: How does the work of the King of beauty, goodness, and truth translate into every aspect of my life?
 Here is a call to action: What can I do today to bring more of Jesus' life and truth to my world?
 Here is a call to worship: Keep Jesus always before your eyes.
 Give thanks for everyone and everything in your life, at all times, and call upon Him to make His glory known through you.
 Praise Him, at the end of the day and in everyday conversations, for all the ways He is reconciling and restoring the world, and bringing into being the world to come, through the work you do in living His great salvation into all your relationships, roles, and responsibilities.